NXP/plug-and-trust/README.rst

 It also includes other api usage examples, ssscli (command line tool to use SE05x), cloud connectivity examples, openssl engine, pkcs11 interface, AWS Greengrass, OPCUA and more.
-More details regarding SE05x and other detailed application notes can be found at https://www.nxp.com/products/:SE050 / https://www.nxp.com/products/:SE051.
+More details regarding SE05x and other detailed application notes can be found at https://www.nxp.com/products/:SE050 & https://www.nxp.com/products/:SE051.

+To contact NXP or to report issues, please use https://www.nxp.com/support/support:SUPPORTHOME

+It is recommended to use the latest version of this software available at https://github.com/NXP/plug-and-trust/

 Change Log
 -------------------------------------------------------------